Home Science Spectroscopy Electromagnetic Spectrum

 X-ray region

 The X-ray region lies between 0.01 to 15 nm.
-X-rays are emitted or absorbed by the movement of electrons close to the nuclei of heavy atoms.
+Therefore, x-rays are emitted or absorbed by the movement of electrons close to the nuclei of heavy atoms.
 It involves energy changes close to ten thousand kilojoules.

 Ultraviolet-visible (uv-vis) region